You absolutely CAN beast your way to next-level productivity by yourself. The power isn’t hidden outside of you.

 Don’t keep Twinkies in your house.
 It’s the same concept, and it’s overwhelmingly effective.

-So here are some time-saving, distraction-stiff-arming tools that will undoubtedly aid you in your efforts.
+So here are some time-saving, distraction-stiff-arming tools that will undoubtedly help you be more productive.

 Not that you need them or anything, but…